 It seemed that everybody had pistols or German rifles because they were neither too big nor too awkward to handle and were continually being traded back and forth.
 Infantry guys would give them to us along with cameras and jewelry when they thought we had done something extra for them.
 The only things I kept were an exceptional camera and this particular gun because they were so beautifully designed.
 One was for pleasure and the other had the ability to kill.

 There is a fascination with guns because they are able to deal with problems by blowing them away.
 Quick, fast and bloody.
 The men who carried the M16 rifles possessed that ability and they became frustrated when they had little or no opportunity to use them in battle.
 They were young, eager and scared and needed something to blow off the steam, so they would shoot off the glass whatevers on the tops of telephone poles.
-I will wager that by the time the war ended there wasn’t a glass whatchamacallit left on a pole in Germany.

 After some years of hiding it in a closet, I sold my Walther to a Pittsfield gun collector for a small sum.
 But I can’t remember there being any flare-up of deadly group shootings by the veterans of World War II.
 Many of those guns are probably still shown proudly in glass cases by veterans or their descendants.
 Some may still be used for hunting or target practice.
 Many probably became junk and disappeared.